rhiaro/questforbrothers/index.md

 "We know that," said Nika.
 "We knew that when we set out.
 What are we taking?"

 "Come with me."
 They followed her into a nondescript back room, and then down some stairs into a basement.
 It was lit by Sourcelamps hanging from the ceiling, and decorated cosily, with wall hangings and bookshelves, and cushions all around to sit on.
-In the middle of the room, two children were reading.
+In the middle of the room, two identical children were reading.
 They looked up at the same time.

 "Atta, Dipa," said the woman as they approached.
 "Pack your things.
 You're going after all."